benbalter/benbalter.github.com/_posts/2012-02-28-github-for-journalism-what-wordpress-post-forking-could-do-to-editorial-workflows.md

 Thoughts?
 Would you use this?
 What else would you like to see it do?
 [Drop me a line][8], or let me know in the [comments below][9]?

-**Update (3/5):** The plan right now is to submit this as a [Google Summer of Code][10] project, so if all goes well, look for the above-outlined functionality in a WordPress install near you towards the end of the summer.
+**Update (3/5):** The plan right now is to submit this as a Google Summer of Code project, so if all goes well, look for the above-outlined functionality in a WordPress install near you towards the end of the summer.
 In the mean time, the continued thoughts/feedback is very greatly appreciated.

 **Update (3/27):** It looks like [WordPress isn't participating in GSoC this year][11].
 Filing this idea under "someday".